Boosting Graph Foundation Model from Structural Perspective: Introduction

 Although graph SSL has been demonstrated to effectively learn representations of graph data during the pre-training phase, the disparity between pre-training tasks and downstream tasks can result in suboptimal performance~\cite{liu2023pre}.
 With the development of large language models (LLMs), prompt learning has been proposed to narrow the gap between pre-training and downstream tasks.
 Recently, ``prompt'' has been introduced into graph learning~\cite{gong2023prompt,graphprompt,allinone}.
 Such efforts aim to narrow the gap between pre-training and downstream tasks by designing unified pre-training and prompting templates.
 However, graph prompt learning fails to assist pre-trained models in improving domain generalization capabilities.
 This is because graph data from different domains often contain specific semantic characteristics.
 For instance, features of molecular graphs are typically vectors representing indices of nominal features of atoms, while features of citation networks often consist of bag-of-words vectors describing paper titles and abstracts.

-To enhance the generalization capability of graph learning for cross-domain graph tasks, graph foundation models based on LLMs aim to learn unified semantic representations on graph data from different domains by text-attribute graphs (TAGs)~\cite{ofa,opengraph,unigraph}.
+To enhance the generalization capability of graph learning for cross-domain graph tasks, graph models based on LLMs aim to learn unified semantic representations on graph data from different domains by text-attribute graphs (TAGs)~\cite{ofa,opengraph,unigraph}.
 However, these approaches are still constrained by the unique structural characteristics of graph data from different domains.
 For example, citation networks contain citation relationships between academic papers, often exhibiting high levels of clustering, where papers referencing each other may involve similar topics or domains.
 On the other hand, chemical molecular graphs typically exhibit fixed topological structures and physical-chemical properties.
 The structural characteristics from different domains make it challenging for models to generalize the learned structural knowledge to other domains.
-To further enhance the model generalizability, there naturally arises a question: \emph{Can we develop a graph foundation model that unifies cross-domain structural characteristics?}